ryanc-me/linen.lua/README.md

 linen.lua
 =========

-linen is a small plugin to enable multithreading on lurker
+linen is a small plugin to enable multithreading on lurker. simply drop it in your project (somewhere near lurker.lua) and `require("linen")` it!